 How Exalate Syncs Jira and Domain-Separated ServiceNow Instances

-Since this use case often requires scripting, you need to choose the Exalate Script Mode when setting up the connection.
+Since this use case often requires scripting, choose the Exalate Script Mode when setting up the connection.
+You have two script directions per connection:

-- Outgoing sync (on the ServiceNow side) refers to the data being sent over to Jira.
+- Outgoing sync (on the ServiceNow side): Defines what data gets sent from ServiceNow to Jira.

-- Incoming sync (on the Jira side) refers to the data to be received from ServiceNow.
+- Incoming sync (on the Jira side): Defines how the incoming data is mapped in Jira.

-If you still have questions or want to see how Exalate is tailored to your specific use case, book a demo with one of our experts right away.
+If you still have questions or want to see how Exalate is tailored to your specific use case, book a demo with one of our integration experts.